Ontario and Canada Legal Rights Explained

 5. Date of Benefit Entitlement

-This issue, referred to as "date of grant" when considering primary ODSP eligibility, is discussed at length in Ch.8, s.3(d1): "Applications and Procedures: How and When Welfare is Paid: Retroactive Eligibility".
+This issue, referred to as "date of grant" when considering primary ODSP eligibility, is discussed at length in Ch.8, s.3(d): "Applications and Procedures: How and When Welfare is Paid: Retroactive Eligibility".
 In that section I have included a case note on the recent Smith v ODSP (Div Ct, 2008) case.
-That case - while relevant to establishing a main eligibility "date of grant" PRIOR to the date that the ODSP application was completed (ie. before the DDP forms where filed), was in fact a case about retroactive special diet allowance (based on special diet rules as they were before the restrictions imposed in November of 2005).
-Smith provides some guidance to discretionary factors that the administrator may apply in granting benefits retroactively (that is, IF the 'entitlement date' for the particular benefit is not determined plainly by statute or regulation, as it now is with the new special diet regime).
+That case - while relevant to establishing a main eligibility "date of grant" prior to the date that the ODSP application was completed (ie. before the DDP forms were filed), was in fact a case about retroactive special diet allowance (based on special diet rules as they were before the restrictions imposed in November of 2005).
+Smith provides some guidance as to discretionary factors that the administrator may apply in granting benefits retroactively (that is, if the 'entitlement date' for the particular benefit is not determined plainly by statute or regulation, as it now is with the new special diet regime).

 Anyone considering seeking retroactive benefits (ie. before the date that they applied for them), should review that case carefully.